 Firstly, there are ones with the White Conduit Buildings in the background:

 Secondly, there are pictures with a building with a roof turret in the background.
 This one is dated 1784:

 More illustrations along these lines can be viewed here

 Since these days, White Conduit Fields has disappeared under Islington development and White Conduit House has been demolished.
-Can we however, identify where the cricket field was?
+Can we however, identify exactly where the cricket field was?

-Well, one thing we do know is where White Conduit House was.
+One thing we do know about is where White Conduit House was.
 It was replaced by a tavern in the mid 19th Century which is still there, now known as the Little Georgia Restaurant, selling Georgian food (the country, not the period).
 It is at 14 Barnsbury Road on, the corner between Dewsby Road and Barnsbury Road; there is a frieze on both fronts inscribed with sunk lettering saying ‘WHITE CONDUIT HOUSE’.
 The location conforms closely with maps which show where the old White Conduit House was so we can rely on this identification.

 Rather pleasingly, there is a community garden area east of the pub, called Culpeper Community Garden, where there used to be formal gardens, so a little of the old use is preserved.
 The cricket ground is not so easy to pin down.
-Many authorities assume that is was close to the House, maybe immediately west.
-However, four pieces of evidence I present below suggests otherwise.
-Firstly and most importantly, there is the map of Islington of 1805 referred to above and shown in more detail below:
+Many authorities assume that is was close to the House, maybe immediately west, as it appears that this is where the leisure fields associated with the House were located.
+Perhaps this was the case for the earlier matches, it is very hard to track down any strong evidence.

 Here we see an area, well to the north of the house marked as a cricket field.
 Nearby is Prospect Place and very close to the ground are Albion Cottages.
 Note these cottages are not shown on other versions of the map and the caption describing them is somewhat clumsily placed, so I think they are a later addition.
 Alongside them, there is clearly a path across the field.